 1. Shortness Of Breath

-It is common to feel a little out of breath when you are cycling but anything beyond the ordinary where you are really panting or struggling to take a breath is not normal.
+It is common to feel a little out of breath when you are cycling but anything beyond the ordinary where you are panting or struggling to take a breath is not normal.
 It can be a sign of respiratory or cardiovascular issues.

 2. Fatigue